How our Language School Visits Innerpeffray Library

 Books for English Learners

-Of primary interest on a Language School visit to Innerpeffrey, is the library’s historic collection of books.
+Of primary interest on a Language School visit to Innerpeffray is the library’s historic collection of books.

-Books that include varied subjects including witchcraft, animals, farming, medicine, European history (and a more recently gifted collection of rare early Scottish books and documents).
+There is something to interest everyone, as the books cover diverse subjects such as witchcraft, animals, farming, medicine, European history, and a recently acquired collection of rare early Scottish books and documents.

 Visit Perthshire Drovers Tryst